henrique-costa/UsefulLinks/README.md

 # Useful Resources Repository

 Welcome to my personal collection of useful links!
-This repository serves as a curated list of valuable resources categorized by subject.
+This repository serves as a curated list of valuable resources categorized by subject:

 ---